skcruzer/theeTechBlog/README.md

 <p> This application requires a local <code>MySQL</code> server.
 Simply clone this repo to your local device and run the command <code>npm i</code> to install Node packages. </p>

 ## <h3 id='usage'>Usage</h3>
-<p> This application is deployed on Heroku, you can access by clicking on the following link: <a href='https://thee-tech-blog.herokuapp.com/register.html'target='_blank'>theeTechBlog</a> .
+<p> This application is deployed on Heroku, you can access by clicking on the following link: <a href='https://thee-tech-blog.herokuapp.com/register.html'target='_blank'>theeTechBlog</a>.
 Create a username and password to tech blog. </p>

 ## <h3 id='contribution'>Contributing</h3>
 <p> Functionalities are still being added to this application.
 If you would like to contribute or provide any feedback, please contact me.
-You can find contact information below in the <a href='#questions'>Questions</a> section. </p>
+You can find my contact information below in the <a href='#questions'>Questions</a> section. </p>

 ## <h3 id='testing'>Tests</h3>
 <p> This application was tested by using the API Client Insomnia to test routes. </p>